Workforce Planning: The Complete Guide to Optimizing Your Team

 Managing Your Workforce Utilization

 Billable utilization is the fundamental metric for tracking the success of your capacity management efforts.
-In short, it’s the ratio between billable hours and overall hours worked, tracked per employee, team, or department.
+In short, it’s the ratio between billable hours and overall hours worked, tracked per employee, team, or department (learn more: what are billable hours and how to calculate them).

 A low utilization rate signifies that much time is spent on non-billable work, which can signify ineffective processes.
 However, an overly high utilization rate — industry standards usually recommend a maximum utilization rate of 90% — often means that your employees are being overworked.